ripclawffb/chocolatey-newrelic-infra/ReadMe.md

+﻿# New Relic Infrastructure Chocolatey Package

-﻿New Relic Infrastructure is an agent which provides flexible, dynamic server monitoring.
+New Relic Infrastructure is an agent which provides flexible, dynamic server monitoring.
 Infrastructure empowers modern operations teams to make intelligent decisions about complex systems, from a physical datacenter to thousands of Amazon Elastic Compute Cloud (Amazon EC2) or Microsoft Azure